OpenGPTX/docs/initialization/account.md

 6. You should be redirected to the setup page. ![create namespace view](/img/initialization/welcome.png) Click on `Start Setup`
 7. Accept the proposed name or enter a new name for your namespace and click on `Finish`
 8. You should now see the Kubeflow Dashboard.
 You are ready to rumble! ![namespace view](/img/initialization/kubeflow-dashboard.png).

+**Next steps**

+-   For an overview of the available components, continue reading [here](../initialization/components.md)
+-   To learn how to launch notebook servers, continue [here](../notebooks/configuration.md)